jpramirez/airspace-hugo/exampleSite/content/english/contact/_index.md

 ---
 title: Drop Us A Note
-description: Let us know how we can help
+description: To find out more about our solution and how @Epyphite can help you and your organization.
-bg_image: images/featue-bg.jpg
+bg_image: "/images/AnonymizeImageCrowd.jpeg"

 ---